adrienjoly/adrienjoly.github.io/ideas/index.md

 >
 > Check out my practical tips and references on how to bring an idea to execution, and create a successful startup: [Startup Noob Guide](http://bit.ly/startupnoob).

-## Ideas I'd love to experiment with, so day
+## Goals I'd love to contribute to

 Please contact me if you're excited or curious about any of these topics.
 I'd be happy to discuss!